ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 ### 1. Exploratory Data Analysis

 During Exploratory Data Analysis several important discoveries were done:<br>
-- Dataset has strongly imbalanced data, having only 0.6% positive observations.
+- Dataset has strongly imbalanced data, having less than 0.6% positive observations.
 - Some states have clearly more fraudulent transactions than others.
 State DE has only fraudulent transactions.

 <p align="center">